 Failure to Set Priorities and Goals

 When financial priorities and goals are not established, too much money can be frittered away on inconsequential items that are not financial assets.
 The term “standard of living” is often used incorrectly in place of “level of living.”
-Your standard of living is that which you can reasonably hope to achieve.
+Your standard of living is what you can reasonably hope to achieve.
 Your level of living is the way you actually live from day to day.
-In terms of financial goals and priorities.
-One’s standard of living and one’s level of living can be quite different.
+In terms of financial goals and priorities, your standard of living and your level of living can be quite different.

-The importance in setting goals is so you have something to work towards.
+The importance in setting goals is so you have something to work toward.
 Sometimes we can get so caught up in day-to-day problems that we end up with little to show for all our efforts.
 Recognizing this fact 20 years down the road may make some of your goals unattainable.
 Saving money just to save money is like digging a hole without knowing where you’re going or what you’re looking for.
 There are many things to look forward to in the future that your future self will need your present self’s help with.
 You’ll need to set goals for retirement (How much?
 By when?), your children’s college, house down payment, and a dream vacation.